ShaunCurtis/Blazr.VSA/Documents/Weather/CQS.md

 ### Mediator Requests

-The Mediatr request for getting a record is defined as:
+A Mediatr record request is defined like this:

 ```csharp
 public readonly record struct WeatherForecastRecordRequest(WeatherForecastId Id)
     : IRequest<Result<DmoWeatherForecast>>;
 ```

-Which is used like this:
+And used like this:

 ```csharp
 public async ValueTask<Result<DmoWeatherForecast>> GetRecordAsync(WeatherForecastId id)